krekhovx/ioquake3-linux-install/README.md

 # if you have your own configuration save it
 $ cp ~/.q3a/baseq3/q3config.cfg ~/.q3a/baseq3/backup-q3config.cfg

-# go back to the root of the project and copy the file
+# go back to the root directory and copy the file
 $ cp misc/q3config.cfg ~/.q3a/baseq3
 ```